checkinberry/Checkinberry-MACScan/README.md

 # Checkinberry-MACScan
-WiFi scanner that returns the mac from the device
+WiFi scanner that returns the MAC from the device